-- All Reception classes have a forest school session on a Friday. - We have enough all weather suits for the children but they will need to bring in their own wellies and warmer socks etc for colder days. - Forest school takes place in a little wooded area near the playground.
+- All Reception classes have a forest school session throughout the morning on a Thursday. - We have enough all weather suits for the children but they will need to bring in their own wellies and warmer socks etc for colder days. - Forest school takes place in a little wooded area near the field and playground.

-Homework ©
+Homework 3

 - This half term we are learning about ourselves and our families.
-Please can you send in one photograph of your child as a baby and another separate one with their family. - Please send these into school during the week of Monday 26th September. - These will be displayed in our rooms as part of our learning.
+Please can you send in one photograph of your child as a baby and another separate one with their family. - Please send these into school during the week of Monday 2nd October. - These will be displayed in our rooms as part of our learning.